2026 Pennsylvania gubernatorial election

-The 2026 Pennsylvania gubernatorial election will take place on November 3, 2026, to elect the governor of Pennsylvania.
-Incumbent Democratic Governor Josh Shapiro is eligible to run for re-election to a second term but has not yet stated if he will do so.
-This will be one of five Democratic-held governorships up for election in 2026 in a state that Donald Trump won in the 2024 presidential election.
+The 2026 Pennsylvania gubernatorial election will be held on November 3, 2026, to elect the governor of Pennsylvania.
+Democratic incumbent Josh Shapiro is seeking a second term.
+He is being challenged by Republican state treasurer Stacy Garrity.

+Primary elections were held on May 19, 2026.
+Shapiro and Garrity secured their nominations unopposed.
+This is one of five Democratic-held governorships up for election in 2026 in a state that Donald Trump won in the 2024 presidential election.
+If elected, Garrity would be the first female governor of Pennsylvania.

 Background

 Pennsylvania is a purple state located in the Northeastern United States.
-A part of the Rust Belt, it was narrowly won by Republican Donald Trump in his non-consecutive second victory in 2024 after similarly narrow victories by Democrat Joe Biden in 2020 and Trump’s first election in 2016.
+A part of the Rust Belt, it was narrowly won by Republican Donald Trump in his non-consecutive second victory in 2024 after similarly narrow victories by Democrat Joe Biden in 2020 and Trump in his first election in 2016.

-The state has a Democratic and Republican senator, making it one of only three states to have a split Senate delegation (Note: The other two are Maine, with an independent who caucuses with the Democrats and a Republican, and Wisconsin, with a Democrat and a Republican.), while Republicans hold a majority in the state’s House delegation, with ten seats to the Democrats' seven.
+The state has a Democratic and Republican senator, making it one of only three states to have a split Senate delegation, (Note: The other two are Maine, with an independent who caucuses with the Democrats and a Republican, and Wisconsin, with a Democrat and a Republican.) while Republicans hold a majority in the state's House delegation, with ten seats to the Democrats' seven.
 Democrats also control the Pennsylvania House of Representatives while Republicans control the Pennsylvania Senate.

+Republicans have not won a Pennsylvania gubernatorial election since 2010.
 Incumbent Democratic governor Josh Shapiro was first elected with 56.5% of the vote in 2022, succeeding term-limited Democrat Tom Wolf.